Axayacatl (insect): Gastronomy use

 Both the adult axayácatl and its roe are edible.
-The insect is caught with a net and roasted before being eaten; the ahuautle is obtained by placing tules on the shore of the lakes (in the past, corncob leaves were used) where the axayácatl leaves its eggs, which are then dried and roasted.
+The insect is caught with a net and roasted before being eaten; the ahuautle is obtained by placing tules on the shore of the lakes (in the past, corn leaves were used) where the axayácatl leaves its eggs, which are then dried and roasted.
 Both foods are very rich in protein, with digestible protein percentages of 61.96 and 63.88 percent, respectively.

 The accounts of the Spanish conquistadors tell that they were given as an offering to the divinity Xiuhtecutli.
-They were also brought to Montezuma's court in Tenochtitlan (in Nahuatl, Tenochtitlan, i.e., with a grave accent) daily, so that the Aztec Emperor could eat them fresh for breakfast.
+They were also brought to Montezuma's court in Tenochtitlan daily, so that the Aztec emperor could eat them fresh for breakfast.
 Normally, the ahuautle was eaten in tortas or taquitos and the conquistadors learned to appreciate it on Fridays, when their Catholic religion prevented them from eating red meat.

 Nowadays, the axayácatl is eaten toasted, while the ahuautle is usually prepared in cakes dipped in egg batter and fried, but also in tamales or mixiotes.
 They are most consumed during Lent and Christmas Eve.
 Cultivation of these species is simple and cheap, although they fetch high prices in the market due to high demand.
 In addition, they are endangered by the drying and pollution of the lakes in which they have their habitat.